 6. The Trinity is an "Incomprehensible Mystery"

-As you are aware, it is common practice among Trinitarians to insist that the Trinity is an unfathomable or incomprehensible mystery?
+As you are aware, it is common practice among Trinitarians to insist that the Trinity is an unfathomable or incomprehensible mystery in the sense that this doctrine cannot be fully comprehended.
 Since the Bible does not state the doctrine anywhere, and you must come up with this conclusion by reasoning out the implications of various Scripture verses according to your own interpretations, do you think it makes any sense whatsoever to claim that you reasoned out a conclusion which you yourself cannot comprehend?

 7. The Father and the Triune Being

 As you are aware, the Scriptures say that the Father is above all (Ephesians 4:6).
 Since the Father is not the Trinity (for that would be saying the Father is three persons), and since the Father is above all, should we assume that the Triune Being, that singular "I", is positionally beneath the Father or positionally lateral to the Father?
 Also, if the Father is the first hypostasis of the Triune Being, does this not imply that the Father is a subset of the Triune Being?
 Would that not also imply the Father is inferior to the Triune Being, subordinate to this Supreme "I", ?